November 21, 2019

 Kristian Stratton – CHAIR

-Australian Industry Group (AIG) is one of the largest employer organisations in Australia.
-With 14 years’ experience in membership organisations, Kristian has an extensive understanding of the WA business sector, with a focus on ensuring government policy is understood and developed in the best interests of the WA AIG membership.
+Australian Industry Group is one of the largest employer organisations in Australia.
+With 14 years’ experience in membership organisations, Kristian has an extensive understanding of the WA business sector, with a focus on ensuring government policy is understood and developed in the best interests of the WA Ai Group membership.
 He is keen to ensure that training package development meets the needs of future jobs.

 Kristian has worked closely with staff responsible for developing education and training policy, and on a range of initiatives around Science, Technology, Engineering and Mathematics (STEM) and workforce planning.
 Kristian also serves as a member of the Manufacturing and Engineering IRC.

-As a cabinetmaker by trade, and as the current CEO of the Furnishing Industry Association of Australia (FIAA), Dean has decades of experience in the Furnishing industry.
-The FIAA conducts many industry visits annually and actively seeks feedback from its members regarding industry training and skills needs.
-As CEO of the FIAA, Dean is experienced in advocating for his industry, and is involved in statistical analysis of training data to better understand the industry’s needs.
+As a cabinetmaker by trade, and as the current CEO of the Australian Cabinet and Furniture Association, Dean has decades of experience in the furnishing industry.
+The association conducts many industry visits annually and actively seeks feedback from its members regarding industry training and skills needs.
+As CEO, Dean is experienced in advocating for his industry, and is involved in statistical analysis of training data to better understand the industry’s needs.

 Dean has also served as chair and member on various industry-related committees, and has served on the Furnishing IRC since 2012.